All of your skoolie FAQs, all in one place. We’ll update this page as we write more guides.

 If you register your skoolie for personal, rather than commercial use, you do not need a CDL.
 This is similar to the registration for Class C motorhomes.

 You may need a special air brake certification or weight license depending on your state.
 Additionally, the bus may be registered as a commercial vehicle when you buy it.
 If so, you will need a CDL-licensed driver to transport it until it is re-registered as a personal vehicle.
+For more information on converting a bus title, check out this blog post.

 Where can I park a skoolie?

 You can park your skoolie in most big box retailer parking lots (like Walmart), rest stops and truck stops, RV parks and campgrounds, public lands, and in state and national forests.
+For a more in-depth answer, check out this post on where to park overnight.

 While not on the road, you might need to find special parking for your skoolie, depending on your local ordinances.
 Call your local storage places, as they usually offer cheap parking for RVs.